-ARGO is a collaborative digital history project spearheaded by the Fred W. Smith National Library for the Study of George Washington at Mount Vernon and the Norman B. Leventhal Map and Education Center at the Boston Public Library.
+ARGO is a collaborative digital history project spearheaded by the George Washington Presidential Library at Mount Vernon and the Norman B. Leventhal Map and Education Center at the Boston Public Library.
 While you can find maps from both institutions on this site, ARGO also showcases maps from partner institutions who have generously given permission to include items from their collections in the portal.
 Read more about each institution below, and see what new institutions will be added to the site soon!

 Richard H. Brown is a collector of maps pertaining to the American Revolutionary War era.
 Approximately 300 maps from his collection, containing a number of rare printed maps and unique manuscript maps, have been digitized and are included in this digital collection.
 A number of his maps are illustrated in a recent publication that he co-authored with Paul Cohen, Revolution: Mapping the Road to America’s Independence, 1755-1783 (New York: W.W.
 Norton, 2015).
 Richard is a member of the Board of Directors of the Leventhal Map & Education Center.
-The map collection is permanently housed at George Washington’s Mount Vernon in the Fred W. Smith National Library for the Study of George Washington.
+The map collection is permanently housed at George Washington’s Mount Vernon in the George Washington Presidential Library at Mount Vernon.

 Download an article about the background of this collection:

 Richard Brown, "Discovering Revolutionary War Maps," The Portolan 108 (Fall 2020): 51–63.

 In the collection now: